kdltr/blog/src/en/index.md

 I’m a programmer and I mainly develop in the [CHICKEN Scheme][chicken] language.
 I enjoy declarative paradigms like logic, meta or functional programming.

-In here you’ll be able to discover my past and present [game projects][projects].
+In here can discover my past and present [game projects][projects].
 I also have a [GIT web viewer][git] where you can find pretty much everything I do.

 You may also [read my blog][blog] if you feel like doing so.
 It contains various thoughts and programming experiments.

 Otherwise you can always go on your way and watch some nice [otter pictures][dailyotter].

-I’m also available as a freelancer if you need a developer or a programming and game design teacher.
-Do not hesitate to contact me.

 Contact